-The film's concept came to Aditya Chopra while he was watching Kaala Patthar, one of his father's action thrillers.
-Not surprisingly, the title came from one of its songs - "Dhoom Mache Dhoom," which was slightly adapted to become "Dhoom Machale."
-However, that film starred Amitabh Bachchan, while this one stars his son Abhishek Bachchan.
+The film's concept came to Aditya Chopra while he was watching Kaala Patthar (1979), one of his father's action thrillers.
+Not surprisingly, the title came from one of its songs - "Dhoom Mache Dhoom," which was slightly changed to become "Dhoom Machale."
+That film starred Amitabh Bachchan, while this one stars his son Abhishek Bachchan.
 See more »

 After Kabir crashes Rahul's Car...
 You are very luck Rahul, you could have been in that car too.
 We are thieves...
 We tend to disappear in smoke, the moment police see fire, its all over...
 Nobody can break my rules...
 Not even me.